purpleracc00n/EmailUserEnum/README.md

 $ pip3 install --upgrade undetected-chromedriver
 ```

-Not perfect and some may consider it slow, but does the job.

 Run as follows:
 ```
 $ GmailUserEnum.py -p <chrome_profile_directory> -e "<authenticated_account>@gmail.com" -f <file_with_emails>
 ```

-<chrome_profile_directory> on Kali Linux is /home/kali/.config/google-chrome/Default
+<chrome_profile_directory> on Kali Linux generally is /home/kali/.config/google-chrome/Default

+Not perfect and some may consider it slow, but does the job.